iuravic/duktig-core/README.md

 <a name="lazy-loading"></a>
 ## Lazy-loading

 The framework itself takes advantage of the lazy-loading optimization and delays the object creation in several cases, therefore improving performance.
 Ie. the controller resolution happens only when the end of the middleware stack is reached, and not sooner.
 Lazy-loading is naturally related to the container's `make()` method implementation.
-Therefore, if the container of your choice uses lazy-loading (which the Auryn DI container does), it will also be applied throughout the framework workflow.
+Therefore, if the container of your choice uses lazy-loading (which the Auryn DI container does), it will also be applied throughout the framework work flow.

 <a name="framework-components"></a>